“Books are a uniquely portable magic.”

 I’ve listened to whole novels while doing dishes, cleaning the garage, and sitting in traffic—three situations where paper books perform terribly.

 And yes, maybe I can’t highlight sentences or dog-ear pages.
-But I also don’t spill salsa on the dust jacket, so I feel like it evens out.
+But I also don’t lose my place every time I sneeze, so I feel like it evens out.

 Plus, there’s something intimate about it.
 You haven’t lived until you’ve had Wil Wheaton whispering The Martian into your left ear while your right ear monitors the GPS yelling, “Turn right in 500 feet.”